Silicon Valley Bank: Collapsed US lender bought by rival

 The assets and loans of collapsed US lender Silicon Valley Bank (SVB) are being bought by rival First Citizens BancShares.

-All 17 former SVB branches will open under the First Citizens brand on Monday, the US Federal Deposit Insurance Corporation (FDIC) said.

-SVB was seized by US regulators earlier this month after a run on the bank.

-It triggered fears about the stability of other lenders, sparking sharp falls in bank shares around the world.
+The failure of SVB earlier this month triggered fears about the stability of other lenders, sparking sharp falls in bank shares around the world.

-Since then the Swiss banking giant Credit Suisse has had to be rescued after depositors began pulling their money out of the bank.
+In Europe, worries over the strength of Swiss banking giant Credit Suisse led to a rushed takeover by rival UBS.

+Nerves among investors have remained, and bank shares fell sharply on Friday.

+The demise of the two were the biggest bank failures in the US since the financial crisis of 2008.

+Under the SVB takeover deal, announced by the US Federal Deposit Insurance Corporation (FDIC), all 17 former SVB branches will open under the First Citizens brand on Monday.

-In a statement, the FDIC said SVB customers should continue to use their current branch until they receive notice from First Citizens Bank that their account has been fully moved across.
+SVB customers are being advised to continue using their current branch until they receive notice from First Citizens Bank that their account has been fully moved across.

 First Citizens is based in Raleigh, North Carolina and calls itself America's biggest family-controlled bank.
 It has been one of the largest buyers of troubled banks in recent years.